FIWARE/tutorials.Time-Series-Data/README.md

 shifted to another port.
 The Grafana Environment variables are described within their own [documentation](https://grafana.com/docs/installation/configuration/).
 The configuration ensures we will be able to connect to the **CrateDB** database later on in the tutorial.
-The configuration also imports a custom map plugin that helps you in displaying NGSIv2 entities over a map.
+The configuration also imports a custom map plugin that helps you in displaying NGSI v2 entities over a map.

 ### Generating Context Data